Secondary education in Japan: Citizenship

 A further revision to the Fundamental Law of Education was carried out on 22 December 2006.
 The revised law left the structure of schooling basically the same but included new emphases on respect for Japanese culture (Article 2.5), school discipline (Article 6.2), and parental responsibility (Article 10).

+Foreign languages

+The Ministry of Education, Culture, Sports, Science and Technology (MEXT) recognizes a need to improve the teaching of all foreign languages, especially English.
+To improve instruction in spoken English, the government invites many young native speakers of English to Japan to serve as assistants to school boards and prefectures under its Japan Exchange and Teaching Program.
+By 2005 participants numbered over 6,000.
+In the last few years, several school boards in Japan have relied on ALTs (Assistant Language Teacher) from private dispatch companies.

 Junior high issues

 Two problems of great concern to educators and citizens began to appear at the lower-secondary level in the 1980s: bullying, which remains a major problem, and the school-refusal syndrome (manifested by excessive absenteeism), which was on the rise.
 In 2008, there were 42,754 incidents of problematic behavior in junior high schools, according to a government survey.

 Experts disagreed over the specific causes of these phenomena, but there is general agreement that the system offers little individualized or specialized assistance, thus contributing to disaffection among those who can not conform to its demands or who are otherwise experiencing difficulties.
 Another problem concerns Japanese children returning from abroad.
 These students, particularly if they have been overseas for extended periods, often need help in reading and writing — and in adjusting to rigid classroom demands.
 Even making the adjustment does not guarantee acceptance.
 Besides having acquired a foreign language, many of these students have also acquired foreign customs of speech, dress, and behavior that mark them as different.